 Grape Variety: Tinta Roriz, Touriga Nacional

 The Douro region is a World Heritage site, and you’d understand exactly why once you’ve experienced the views from Quinta da Padrela.
-The estate Quinta da Padrela is owned by Teresa Rodrigues and her husband Pedro Francisco, a consultant oenologist in his own right.
-T, with the vineyards are set in a perfectly exposed natural amphitheatre in the Alto Douro.
+The estate is owned by Teresa Rodrigues and her husband Pedro Francisco, a consultant oenologist in his own right, with the vineyards set in a perfectly exposed natural amphitheatre in the Alto Douro.

 The region is so named because of the River Douro which, from its source in northern Spain, where it is known as the Duero, (think of Ribera del Duero).
 The high altitude and schist soils offer intense red and black fruits with fresh acidity and elegant tannins, with floral violet, spice and herbal aromas developed by time in barrel.

-The Douro is the a region more commonly associated with Port production, but , however in fact actually produces about the same amount of wine, which lately there is a fairly equal split of fortified and table wine production in the area, and the latter hasve recently been claiming itstheir own identity.
-In fact, the entire production from Quinta da Padrela’s production all went to make Port until went to Port wine exporters before 2002;, now however Teresa and Pedro are have since been among the leading lights in table wine production.
+The Douro is a region more commonly associated with Port production, but actually produces about the same amount of wine, which lately has been claiming its own identity.
+In fact, Quinta da Padrela’s production all went to make Port until 2002; now Teresa and Pedro are among the leading lights in table wine production.